teambit/docs/docs/getting-started/02-quick-start.md

        └──  index.ts
 ```
 ### Import tracked components
-Bit creates a link in the workspace `node_modules` directory, to each tracked component.
-We'll use this when referencing between components.
+Bit links tracked components to the`node_modules` directory.
+We'll use these links when referencing components.
 For example, in our `jokes-viewer.tsx` file we'll import the "button" UI component and "getJokes" hook, like so:

 ```tsx
 import {Button} from '@teambit/bad-jokes.ui.button';